Why a Thrust Bearing is Important

-thrust-bearing-exploded-blueWith a Thrust Bearing or Axial Bearing, the force is parallel to the axis, which pushes against the bearing.
-There are many thrust bearing applications, but the primary application is to separate a rotating surface from a non-rotating surface.
-Some examples would be: supporting a rotary table, absorbing the thrust of a boat's or airplane's propeller, and neutralizing friction.
+With Thrust Bearings or Axial Bearings, the force is parallel to the axis, which pushes against the bearing.
+The primary application is to separate a rotating surface from a non-rotating surface.
+Other examples would be supporting a rotary table or absorbing the thrust of a propeller.

 • RPM of the application?